dsccommunity/HyperVDsc/README.md

 ### 2.1

-* Added logic to automatically adjust VM�s startup memory when only minimum and maximum memory is specified in configuration
+* Added logic to automatically adjust VM's startup memory when only minimum and maximum memory is specified in configuration
 * Fixed the issue that a manually stopped VM cannot be brought back to running state with DSC

 ### 2.0